fastapi/typer/README.md

 ## Example upgrade

-The previous example was the extreme in terms of simplicity.
+This was the simplest example possible.

 Now let's see one a bit more complex.